 Peggy top is suitable for adventurous beginners, so maybe you’ve cut your teeth on cushions and bag projects and would like to try some simple dressmaking, well this would be a perfect starter pattern as its really quite a straightforward make.
 Why not take a look at this condensed tutorial blogpost and it will give you an idea about whats involved.

-You may like to use a contrast thread for the topstitching, as I did with the long top to get that ‘jeans’ stitch detail.
+You may like to use a contrast colour thread for the topstitching, as I did with the long top to get that ‘jeans’ stitch detail.
 You don’t need a special topstitch thread in particular, just a colour that will show up).

 CUTTING GUIDE – are all shown in the instructions booklet.